|

 Financing of Projects

-(viii) The financing is based on an approved business plan and financial plan of a particular project.
-The financing scheme is determined on a case-by-case basis for each project and is stated in the contract.
-All projects can receive maximum 90% of designated funds during their implementation and the remaining 10% will be provided after their successful completion (positive final evaluation).
-The first installment is made after the signing of the contract.
-Other payments are made according to conditions described in mechanisms of care and supervision
+(vii) The financing is based on an approved business plan and financial plan of a particular project.
+The financing scheme is determined on a case-by-case basis for each project and is stated in the contract.The first installment is made after the signing of the contract.
+Other payments are made according to conditions described in mechanisms of care and supervision.

-Supervision, Care and Evaluation of Implementation
+Supervision and Evaluation of Projects

 (i) Supervision and care for projects relates to the general relationship between the Fund and the approved project after the financing has started.
 The Fund is looking after projects through its mechanisms of care, supervision and control.
 The Fund, without affecting the subsidiarity of the project leader, keeps certain mechanisms of controlling a project, which are regulated by the agreement in order to ensure the success of the project.